SmartIndiaHackathon2024/Prototype-files/README.md

 4. The map.sumo.cfg file is the simulation file which can be fed to SUMO for the simulation.

 About the Object Detection Model :
-Used object_detection.ipynb to detect vehicles and classify them based on their weights Has integrated YOLOv8 model in it.
+Used Vehicle_Detection.ipynb to detect vehicles and classify them based on their weights Has integrated YOLOv8 model in it.

 About sumo_run.py :